-SWOT Analysis assist entities identify specific Strengths, Weaknesses, Opportunities, and Threats related to the organizational business model and strategies, business processes, and supporting internal and external environments.
+SWOT Analysis assists entities to identify specific Strengths, Weaknesses, Opportunities, and Threats related to the organizational business model and strategies, business processes and supporting internal and external environments.

 The SWOT Analysis is intended to:

 Confirm the business objectives of the organization at the enterprise or specific hierarchy level or a project/initiative and,